 We have a code of business conduct and ethics (the "Code of Ethics") that applies to all of our employees, officers and directors of the Company and its affiliated entities.
-The Code of Ethics is available on our website at www.vistagold.com and we will post any amendments to, or waivers from, including an implicit waiver, the Code of Ethics on that website.
+The Code of Ethics is available on our website at www.vistagold.com.
+We will post any amendments, waivers, and implicit waivers to the Code of Ethics on that website.